-- vanilla – always vanilla!
+- vanilla – always use vanilla when baking muffins.

 - flaxseed meal – this is what you’ll use to create your vegan “egg.”
 It’s just 1 TBSP flaxseed meal mixed with 3 TBSP water; let sit for 3-5 minutes until it gels up.

 - non-dairy milk + apple cider vinegar – Use oat, soy or hemp if nut-free.
 Or feel free to use coconut, almond or cashew.
-Mixing milke with apple cider vinegar will create a homemade “buttermilk” which is used to react with the leavening agents.
+Mixing milk with apple cider vinegar will create a homemade “buttermilk” which is used to react with the leavening agents.

 - whole grain flour – I recommend whole wheat pastry flour for the best, softest texture.
 You can also sub half whole wheat, half all-purpose.
 Or all whole wheat white flour.
 More notes on that in recipe card.